-With 42 per cent of Canada’s greenhouse gas emissions (GHG) being produced at home, buying a green home could be the single best thing you could do for the environment.
+The average homeowner in the United States forks out $2,000 a year in energy bills.
+All that energy use makes up 20 percent of the country’s energy usage.
+That enormous use of energy produces a corresponding amount of greenhouse gas emissions (GHG), which means buying a green home could be the single best thing you could do for the environment.
 And the environment isn’t the only thing that stands to benefit from buying green—your health, comfort, finances and community can also realize substantial benefits.

 Environment